-91. FAO introduced paper CWP-18/7 which described the development of a Fisheries Global Information System (FIGIS) which will be an Internet-based integrated system of world-wide information on fishery resources, fisheries, fishing fleets, aquaculture and many other information modules related to fisheries.
+- 91. FAO introduced paper CWP-18/7 which described the development of a Fisheries Global Information System (FIGIS) which will be an Internet-based integrated system of world-wide information on fishery resources, fisheries, fishing fleets, aquaculture and many other information modules related to fisheries.
 FIGIS will at a second stage allow other organisations to disseminate their own data and information under their control but as part of an integrated global system.
 The aim is to make accessible comprehensive global information on fisheries and fishery resources utilising the best information from numerous global, regional and national agencies through the development of partnership arrangements.
-This will be mutually beneficial to all participating agencies by providing the global community with a comprehensive knowledge base for monitoring the implementation of the Code of Conduct for Responsible Fisheries, sharing fisheries management experiences, developing fishery policies, accessing basic information, and promoting transparency.

-92. FIGIS will be built around a core including information on species, stocks, resource fisheries statistics and fleets.
-Around this core there are satellites including databases such as High Seas Fishing Authorization Records, GlobeFish, Aquaculture information, Species introductions, Aquatic Animal Pathogen Databases, Quarantine information, Aquatic Sciences and Fisheries Abstracts (ASFA).

-93. The status of FIGIS is that the requirement study has been completed.
-The implementation mainly will be in JAVA and ORACLE.
-FAO is at present developing a prototype following which other agencies will be invited to consider participating in the partnership.

-94. CWP noted that the resource module of the FIGIS core included several topics that would have very different time horizons for being implemented, but that the statistics element would probably be the first element to be implemented based on the work done within CWP.
+This will be mutually beneficial to all participating agencies by providing the global community with a comprehensive knowledge base for monitoring the implementation of the Code of Conduct for Responsible Fisheries, sharing fisheries management experiences, developing fishery policies, accessing basic information, and promoting transparency. - 92.
+FIGIS will be built around a core including information on species, stocks, resources fishery statistics and fleets.
+Around this core there are satellites including databases such as High Seas Fishing Authorization Records, GlobeFish, aquaculture information, species introductions, aquatic animal pathogen databases, quarantine information, Aquatic Sciences and Fisheries Abstracts (ASFA). - 93.
+The status of FIGIS is that the requirement study has been completed and detailed design development has commenced.
+The implementation mainly will be in Java and Oracle.
+FAO is at present developing a prototype following which other agencies will be invited to consider participating in the partnership. - 94.
+CWP noted that the resource module of the FIGIS core included several modules that would have very different time horizons for being implemented, but that the statistics element would probably be the first element to be implemented based on coordination through the CWP.